aral/gaebar/readme.txt

 Released under the GNU GPL v3 License.
 See license.txt for the full license or read it here: http://www.gnu.org/licenses/gpl-3.0-standalone.html

 Limitations
 ===========

 Ancestor relationships are not supported.
 Quite frankly, I haven't gotten my head around the whole ancestor thing at all.
 I'm going to look into it again today to see if I can't implement it.

-Expandos are in the process of being implemented.

 Feedback and patches are always welcome! :)

 Installation
 ============